Habits of the Home

 Prayer

 Prayer is a routine and vital ingredient of Jesus’ life.
-The Gospel record shows Jesus frequently going off to be alone in prayer.
+The Gospel shows Jesus frequently going off to be alone in prayer.
 It also shows him frequently teaching the disciples how to pray.
 This Sunday’s Gospel has a few such teachings and includes Jesus’ simple yet profound and indeed revolutionary prayer to Abba.
-Jesus’ … Continue reading “Prayer”
+Jesus’ revelation … Continue reading “Prayer”